ImageMagick/Usage-Markdown/distorts/index.md

 But for a general raster image, you must use a 'reverse mapping' to distort the image, so that you can be certain that you 'fill in' all the pixels of the destination image.

-For example if you look the mathematics that was used to map the coordinates in the above two cases, you will find they look almost exactly the same.
+For example, if you look the mathematics that was used to map the coordinates in the above two cases, you will find they look almost exactly the same.
 The reverse mapping of a 'rotate' is another 'rotate', just in the opposite direction.
 If you look closely you will see that the 'sin' constant is negated to the forward mapped version, and that is enough to reverse the direction of rotation.
 This detail is important and critical.